-College of Adult and Professional Studies programs serve adult, online, and extension site students, offering academic programs in nontraditional hours and formats.
+College of Adult and Professional Studies programs serve adult, online, and extension site students, offering academic programs in nontraditional hours and formats that enable working professionals to remain in their career while fulfilling their educational goals.
+The Program also serves other students by coordinating several nontraditional educational service programs, such as Prior Learning Assessment.